-Proof in Appendix D. Notably, Theorem 2 guarantees marginal coverage for any conformal score function.
-This holds especially for our smoothed score function (Algorithm 1).
-As a result, majority prediction sets based on the smoothed score function achieve marginal coverage (Desideratum II).
+Note that majority voting is also used in the context of merging uncertainty sets (Gasparin & Ramdas, 2024), but their approach comes without reliability guarantees (see discussion in Appendix D).
+Importantly, Theorem 2 guarantees marginal coverage for any conformal score function.
+This holds especially for our smoothed score function (Equation 2).
+As a consequence, majority prediction sets based on the smoothed score function achieve marginal coverage (desideratum I).